MikeWoodward/Reading-Data-Into-Python/CSV/README.md

 # CSV data
-This is the demo code for reading in CSV data.
+This is the demo code for the chpater on reading in CSV data.